 Make Sure Product Data is Accurate

-In AdWords text ad campaigns, you bid on the keywords your ads should appear for.
+In Google ads search ad campaigns, you bid on the keywords your ads should appear for.
 In Google Shopping ads campaigns, you can’t choose keywords – Google serves product ads when appropriate after matching the titles in your shopping feed with users’ search queries.
 For shopping ad campaigns, you have to set up a Merchant Center and populate it with accurate product data that provides details about the products you want to sell.

 Optimize Product Title